Iga Świątek: 2023: French Open and WTA Finals champion

-2024: French Open three-peat, Olympic bronze
+2024: French Open three-peat, Olympic bronze, suspension

 Świątek entered the United Cup in an international team competition representing Team Poland.
 She reached the final winning all of her singles matches and received the MVP award of the event.
-In the third round of the Australian Open, she was upset by Linda Nosková in three sets and as a result of this loss her 18-match winning streak, which started in September 2023, came to an end.
-Despite this earlier loss she kept her world No. 1 ranking.
+In the third round of the Australian Open, she was defeated by Linda Nosková in three sets and as a result of this loss her 18-match winning streak, which started in September 2023, came to an end.

 In February, Świątek entered the Qatar Ladies Open as a two-time defending champion.
-She reached the final, after having defeated Sorana Cîrstea, 14th seed Ekaterina Alexandrova and Viktoria Azarenka.
-In the final, she faced Elena Rybakina winning in straight sets and claiming her seventh WTA 1000 title. Świątek did not drop a set en route to the title for the second consecutive year.
+She reached the final, having defeated Sorana Cîrstea, Ekaterina Alexandrova and Viktoria Azarenka.
+In the final, she faced Elena Rybakina, winning in straight sets and claiming her seventh WTA 1000 title. Świątek did not drop a set en route to the title for the second consecutive year.
 She also became the first person to win three consecutive titles in Doha and the first player to win three consecutive titles at the same hardcourt tournament since Serena Williams in 2015.
-At the next WTA 1000 tournament in Dubai, she reached back-to-back quarterfinals defeating 15th seed Elina Svitolina in the round of 16.
+At the next WTA 1000 tournament in Dubai, she reached back-to-back quarterfinals defeating Elina Svitolina in the round of 16.
 She was the fourth player since the WTA-1000 format's introduction in 2009 the make the quarterfinals in 9+ consecutive appearances (between Dubai 2023 – Dubai 2024) after Serena Williams, Maria Sharapova and Agnieszka Radwańska.
 She then advanced to the semifinals where she lost to Anna Kalinskaya in straight sets.

 In March, Świątek won the Indian Wells Open for a second time, defeating Maria Sakkari in the final.
 This was her second title of the season and 19th overall.

-In Miami, she recorded her 100th WTA 1000 career match win defeating Camila Giorgi in one hour, in straight sets.
+In Miami, she recorded her 100th WTA 1000 career match win defeating Camila Giorgi in straight sets.

 In April, Świątek entered the Stuttgart Open as a two-time defending champion and reached the semifinal where she lost to Elena Rybakina in three sets, which ended her 10-match winning streak in the tournament.
 In the same month, she entered her 100th week as the reigning world No. 1 surpassing Lindsay Davenport and moving to the ninth place in the all-time table.
 At the Madrid Open, she reached the final where she faced the defending champion and second seed, Aryna Sabalenka. Świątek played the longest match against Sabalenka in her career thus far, which lasted over three hours. Świątek saved three championship points in the third set and won her 20th career title.
-The match has been praised as a classic and the best of their rivalry, with Świątek stating that it was "the most intense and crazy final" she has played.
+The match was called the best of their rivalry, with Świątek stating that it was "the most intense and crazy final" she has played.